Tomasz Fornal: Junior career

 He started playing volleyball at the 22 UKS (Students' Sport Club) run by the Elementary School No. 155 in Kraków.
 He then represented Hutnik Dobry Wynik volleyball club while attending Junior High School No. 46 in Kraków.
 He subsequently entered the youth squad of PGE Skra Bełchatów and won bronze medal at the Polish Junior Championships with the team.

 Senior career

 In 2016, he made his debut in PlusLiga, Poland's highest level professional volleyball league, by joining Czarni Radom.
 In 2019, he changed the club and joined Jastrzębski Węgiel with which he won the 2020–21 PlusLiga title. and the 2022 Polish SuperCup.
 In 2023, he won silver medal with Jastrzębski Węgiel in the 2022–23 CEV Champions League, losing to ZAKSA Kędzierzyn-Koźle in the first ever all-Polish Champions League final.
+In 2025, he transferred to the Turkish club Ziraat Bankası S.K. where he played for one season winning the Efeler Ligi Turkish championship.
+In 2026, Fornal returned to the PlusLiga and became a player for Aluron CMC.

 National team

 On 12 April 2015, the Poland, including Fornal, won the U19 European Champions title.
 They beat Italy in the final (3–1).
 He took part in the 2015 European Youth Olympic Festival, and on 1 August 2015 won the tournament after beating Bulgaria in the final (3–0).
 On 23 August 2015, Poland won their first title of the U19 World Champions.
 In the final his team beat hosts – Argentina (3–2).

 On 10 September 2016, he won the U20 European Champion title after winning 7 of 7 matches at the tournament, and beating Ukraine in the final (3–1).
 On 2 July 2017, Poland, including Fornal, won the U21 World Champions title after beating Cuba in the final (3–0).
 His national team won 47 matches in the row and never lost.

 In 2022, he won a bronze medal with the national team at the 2022 Nations League held in Bologna, Italy.
 The same year, he won a silver medal at the 2022 World Championship jointly held in Poland and Slovenia, losing in the final to Italy (1–3).

 In July 2023, he won a gold medal with his national team at the 2023 Nations League, defeating United States 3–1 in the final.
 In September 2023, he won a gold medal at the 2023 European Championship, defeating the reigning World Champions Italy in the final (3–0).

 In August 2024, he won the silver medal at the 2024 Summer Olympic Games in Paris.